5 Best Yoga Poses To Do Before Going to Bed

 This pose is one of the easiest yoga poses to learn.
 It’s also very effective at relieving stress and tension.
 Begin by standing upright with your hands on your hips.
 Then, slowly lean forward until you feel comfortable.
 Once you’ve reached the point where you feel balanced, inhale deeply and exhale slowly.

-Cobra pose is a good one for your back and shoulders, but it can be hard to get in the right place at first.
+The cobra pose is a good one for your back and shoulders, but it can be hard to get in the right place at first.
 Here are some tips to help you have success with this pose:

 1) Find the right starting position.
 Ideally, your arms should be bent and you should be leaning forward on your hands.